Red Sky At Morning

 - Deadpan Snarker: Bela has even Dean beat.

-- Debt Detester: When paying Sam and Dean off with cash for saving her, Bela admits that she hates to be in anyone else's debt, which makes sense, considering she's already desperate to get out of her Deal with the Devil.
+- Debt Detester: When paying Sam and Dean off with cash for saving her, Bela admits to being this trope in general, as she hates to be in anyone's debt.

 - Dirty Old Woman: Ms. Case taking every chance she gets to hit on and grope poor, flustered Sam.